Posted on December 6, 2018 by kacy ritter

 At PNP, we speak about coming from our strengths, to work on our challenges.
 It is important during this process that the person discover what is right with them and how they can become an expanded version of themselves.
 Positive affirmations, internal journeys, neurostimulation, discovering their 20 power qualities, mindfulness training, and meditation will surely provide introspection and discovery.

 The journey of getting sober is not just about staying away from alcohol or drugs, it is about honoring the authentic self and finding purpose in life.
-During this phase, it is important that repetition happen.
+During this phase, it is important that repetition happens.
 New neuronal patterns are built on consecutive practice, discipline and accountability to the new pathways.
 Bonus points if these pathways are reinforced positively.
 Because if these pathways are reinforced, then self-confidence is gained within the person and strength is produced.

 This is my favorite phase.
 After all, why are we doing all of this work?
 Because when we let go of fear, something great happens.
 We begin to embrace spirituality and give our lives over to something much more powerful than ourselves.